 The Royal Society Schools Network is now open for new sign-ups.

 The Schools Network comprises practising UK teachers, technicians and classroom assistants as well as affiliated STEM organisations.
 All those within the network will receive a regular email newsletter which provides support, advice and resources for those teaching science, mathematics and computing to ages 5 to 18.

-2016 saw the launch of a new programme of activities and support for the Royal Society Schools Network to help them work towards the Royal Society’s Vision for science and mathematics education.
-For the academic year 2017/18 we are looking to expand the reach of the network and continue to develop the support programme available.
+2016 saw the launch of a new programme of activities and support for teachers signed up to the Royal Society Schools Network.
+These activities aim to help them work towards the Royal Society’s Vision for science and mathematics education.
+For the academic year 2017/18 we have expanded the reach of the network and continue to develop the programme of activities and support available.

-The Royal Society Schools Network aims to raise the profile of science, computing and mathematics within participating schools and colleges at all levels of primary and secondary education.
+The Royal Society Schools Network aims to raise the profile of science, computing and mathematics within participating schools and colleges at all levels of primary and secondary education within the UK.